mvolkmann/blog/src/smalltalk.md

 ## Unit Tests

-To install some example tests:
+Unit tests verify that the code is working as expected now.
+They can also be run again in the future to verify that the code has not regressed.

+One way to learn how to write Smalltalk unit tests is to install some tests provided in the Smalltalk distribution. and study them.
+To do this:

-- Open a "File List" window from the World menu.
+- Open a "File List" from the World menu.
-- Navigate to and expand `Cuis-Smalltalk-Dev-master` or the name of your version of Cuis.
+- Navigate to and expand `Cuis-Smalltalk-Dev` or the name of your version of Cuis.
 - Navigate to and expand "Packages" and then "Features".
 - Enter "test" in the filter input in the upper-left.
-- Select one of more of the packages whose names begin with "Test-".
+- Select one of more of the packages whose names begin with "Tests-".
 - Click the "install package" button.
 - View the code for those packages in a System Browser.